gazebosim/gz-sim/tutorials/auto_inertia_calculation.md

 and is made using a collada mesh of a hollow cylinder.
 Apart from this, we can see there is a solid cylinder, a solid sphere and a solid capsule.
 All of these are made using the `<geometry>` tag and have automatic inertia calculations enabled.
-Here, the moments of inertia for the hollow cylinder (which is convex mesh shape) is calculated and from the simulation we can see that it reaches the bottom of the incline last.
+Here, the moments of inertia for the hollow cylinder (which is a non-convex mesh shape) is calculated and from the simulation we can see that it reaches the bottom of the incline last.
 This is physically accurate as the mass distribution for the hollow cylinder is concentrated at a distance from the axis of rotation (which passes through